jakshi/references-devops/tools.md

 * [Complete TUI (terminal user interface) for LDAP](https://github.com/Macmod/godap)

 # Programming
-## Scripting in compiled languages
+## Scripting

 * Scriptisto - is tool to enable writing one file scripts in languages that require compilation, dependencies fetching or preprocessing: https://github.com/igor-petruk/scriptisto
+* Run Rust files and expressions as scripts without any setup or compilation step: https://rust-script.org/

 ## SQL